nasser/nopenotarabic/about.md

 afterthought, and Arabic is particularly poorly served.
-Most of the images in this archive are the result of non-Arab graphic designers pasting Arabic text into [mainstream graphic design software](https://www.adobe.com) that cannot handle anything but Latin characters.
+Most of the images in this archive are the result of non-Arab graphic designers pasting Arabic text into [mainstream graphic design software](https://www.adobe.com) that cannot handle anything but Latin characters and not checking with a native speaker.

 I have written about this at length at [The Increment](https://increment.com/programming-languages/unplain-text-primer-on-non-latin/) and the [Decolonising the Digital Journal](http://ojs.decolonising.digital/index.php/decolonising_digital/article/view/PersonalComputer).